Micro-distillers craft limited space in crowded market

-LONDON Small, independent distillers are popping up and taking market share but liquor giants like Diageo (DGE.L) and Pernod Ricard (PERP.PA) say barriers to entry and the range of spirits already available will limit their impact.
+LONDON, Sept 4 Small, independent distillers are popping up and taking market share but liquor giants like Diageo and Pernod Ricard say barriers to entry and the range of spirits already available will limit their impact.

 Mindful of the way big brewers were caught out by the craft beer trend, the world's largest spirits makers are launching lines such as Orphan Barrel and Our/Vodka that tout small batch credentials and refining their marketing of big brands.